ibm-cloud-docs/monitoring/teams.md

 6. Configure the team scope.

     * [Optional] Set **Scope by** to specify the level of data that members of the team have access to.
 Valid values are *host* and *container*.

         If the parameter is set to *Host*, members can see all Host-level and Container-level information.

         If the parameter is set to *Container*, members can see only Container-level information.

     * Set the **Scope** to limit what data users can see.
 You can set one or more conditions by specifying expressions for metrics.

         By default, the scope is set to *everywhere*.

     * [Optional] Enable or disable **Sysdig captures**.
 Check this box to allow this team to take Sysdig Captures.

-Capture files will only be visible to members of this team. **Note:** Captures include detailed information from every container on a host, regardless of the team’s scope.
+        Capture files will only be visible to members of this team.

+        Captures include detailed information from every container on a host, regardless of the team’s scope.

     * [Optional] Enable or disable **Infrastructure Events**.
 Check this box to allow members to view all custom infrastructure events from every user and Sysdig agent.
 When is not checked, users can see infrastructure events that are sent specifically to this team.